 Furthermore, Turkey has been experiencing an economic downturn since 2018, exacerbated by the COVID-19 pandemic.
-Companies may find weakened demand throughout the remainder of 2021 and into 2022.
-Burdensome debt levels (much of which is denominated in USDs and euros), a weakening TL, and volatile unemployment all weigh heavily on foreign or domestic firms’ ability to sustain, much less grow, operations in country.
-Turkey is also running current account and capital account deficits.
-As of December 2021, the central bank has implemented a 15% interest rate, despite an official inflation rate of 21%.
-Much of the private sector borrowing in Turkey has been via foreign exchange-denominated loans, which become harder to service if the lira’s value drops.
-The most effective method to address these obstacles is to work with a Turkish partner to obtain local insights and determine potential solutions.
-Careful planning and patience are the keys to success in Turkey.
-While success can never be guaranteed, CS Turkey is here to help U.S. business navigate the Turkish business environment.
+Companies may find weakened demand throughout the remainder of 2022 and into 2023 driven largely by the ongoing currency crisis.
+Burdensome debt levels (much of which is denominated in USD and euros), a weakening TL, and volatile unemployment all weigh heavily on foreign or domestic firms’ ability to sustain, much less grow, operations in country.
+Turkey is also running current account and capital account deficits that have been exacerbated by soaring energy import costs.
+As of Junes 2022, the central bank has maintained a 14% interest rate – a deeply negative rate in real terms – despite inflation soaring to over 70%.
+Much of the private sector borrowing in Turkey has been via foreign exchange-denominated loans, which become harder to service as the value of the TL slides relative to the USD or the Euro.